gavincarr/apitinyfile/README.md

 api
 ---

-`apitestfile` supports the following routes (if enabled by runtime options on the server):
+`apitestfile` supports the following routes (if enabled by the operations options above on the server):

 ```
 - GET /:filename - returns the contents of `filename` in your directory (if it exists)